artemnovichkov/blog/content/posts/spoiler-view.md

 3. Adds a default animation for smooth transitions between states.
 The type of the animation we also can pass via parameters to change it from the outside.
 4. Add a tap gesture to change the states.

 Now we can apply these modifiers to any view in our apps.
-It doesn't work exactly like in Telegram, because it should overlay every word separately and hide the particles from the tap area.
-According to `Text` interface in SwiftUI and initial tricky implementation (hello, private API), this solution is simple and flexible enough.
+It doesn't work exactly like in Telegram, because it should overlay every word separately and hide the particles starting from the tap area.
+According to `Text` interface in SwiftUI and initial tricky implementation (hello, private API), this solution is simple and useful for rectangles like one-line text or images.
 If you know how to improve it, feel free to ping me on [Twitter](https://twitter.com/iosartem).

 If you want to play with SpoilerView by yourself, check out [SpoilerViewExample](https://github.com/artemnovichkov/SpoilerViewExample) project on Github.